hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

           }
         ```
 * Q10: Should we remove `mapping` completely or move under encoded `proofValue`?
-  * Why `mapping` is bad: we make presentation tied to Indy styled Presentation Request
+  * Why `mapping` is bad: we make presentation tied to legacy styled Presentation Request
-  * Mapping is something old indy-fashioned required for doing validation (not signature verification) that proof matches to
+  * Mapping is something old-fashioned synthetic required for doing validation (not signature verification) that proof matches to
     the request itself on the verifier side
   * For doing crypto `proofValue` verification we only need the names of revealed attributes and predicated (with
     type)